akka/akka/akka-docs/rst/cluster/cluster-usage-scala.rst

 .. note:: The above example should probably be designed as two separate, frontend/backend, clusters, when there is a `cluster client for decoupling clusters <https://www.assembla.com/spaces/akka/tickets/1165>`_.

+How To Startup when Cluster Size Reached
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A common use case is to start actors after the cluster has been initialized, members have joined, and the cluster has reached a certain size.

+With a configuration option you can define required number of members before the leader changes member status of 'Joining' members to 'Up'.

+.. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/resources/factorial.conf#min-nr-of-members

+You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed tp 'Up', i.e. the cluster has at least the defined number of members.

+.. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/scala/sample/cluster/factorial/FactorialSample.scala#registerOnUp

+This callback can be used for other things than starting actors.

 Failure Detector
 ^^^^^^^^^^^^^^^^